demarillacizere/demarillacizere/README.md

 ### Hii there 👋

 I'm Demarillac Izere.

-- 🔭 I’m currently
+An aspiring junior developer with an unwavering passion for backend development and problem-solving.

-- 🌱 I’m currently learning all about PHP and Python.
+- 🌱 I’m currently learning PHP with Laravel and Symfony Frameworks.
-- 👯 I’m looking to collaborate on any amazing Python/PHP/Javascript projects
+- 👯 I’m looking to collaborate on any amazing Python/PHP/Javascript projects.
 - 📫 Reach out to me by email at: izered3@gmail.com
+- 😄 I dare you to dare me: I thrive on solving challenges 🤓

 ### :hammer_and_wrench: Languages and Tools :